Coolshanlan/HighlightTranslator/README.md

 -->
 Highlight Translator can help you to **translate the words quickly and accurately**.
 By only `highlighting`, `copying`, or `screenshoting` the content you want to translate anywhere on your computer (ex. `PDF`, `PPT`, `WORD` etc.), the translated results will then be automatically displayed before you.

-:warning: **The software doesn’t support Linux.
+:warning: **The software doesn’t support Linux and Mac OS.
 Mac OS might be supported in the future.** :warning:

 Translation resource: [Google Translate](https://translate.google.com.tw) and [Cambridge dictionary](https://dictionary.cambridge.org)